se316/ProjectTracker/README.md

 ## Description

+Project Tracker is made up of 3 containers and launched with docker-compose.

+1. A flask web server handles user interactions and is where you'll be doing the project work.
+1. A CA server generates the certificates required for a secure connection.
-Project Tracker is made up of 2 containers and launched with docker-compose.
-A flask web server handles user interactions and a mysql database stores user accounts, user settings as a json and created projects.
+1. A mysql database stores user accounts, user settings as a json and created projects.

 Projects themselves can be broken up into Subtasks and Status Management is available at both levels with visual feedback like different colored icons for each status.
+Users are able to comment on their Subtasks.

 The main purpose and benefit to using Project Tracker is to be able to answer with just a simple glance: